muses-code-js/js-intro-workshop/_steps/part0/step1-make-a-webpage.markdown

 4. **Add some HTML**

     Type or paste the following content into `index.html` and save it.

     ```html
     <html>
       <head>
         <title>My first webpage</title>
       </head>
       <body>
-        <h1>Node Girls</h1>
+        <h1>Muses Code JS</h1>
         <p>Hi there!</p>
       </body>
     </html>
     ```

 Ok so now we have a very simple webpage.
 How do we see that in our web browser?
 Just simply click the `Live Preview` icon (Like Harry Potter scar) on the right side and a browser window will open immediately.

 ![You will see this page](../assets/intro-html.png){:class="img-responsive"}